-This isn't the only way to change the question, of course.
-A deadline (whether external or self-imposed) is the narrowing of of time, but is It could be the medium you choose, a color range, or a size.
+This kind of re-framing is all about choosing a limitation--be it the narrowing of time, the medium you choose, a color range, or a size.
 It could be something more abstract--a challenge to yourself to create something that suits a really difficult-to please person.
 Or maybe it's supposed to be thought-provoking.
-The parameters could even be economic--only let the piece cost so much money (or time) to create.
+The parameters could even be economic--only let the piece cost so much money (or time) to execute.

-Example: the holiday season forces people to create on a deadline, but also for a really specific purpose--gifting.
+Working through my last holiday season I discovered a beautiful set of limits in which to work.
+A holiday season forces people to create on a deadline, but also for a really specific purpose--gifting.
 A gift usually comes with a particular range of economic values, which defines the amount of time I spend and the mediums I use.
 It also helps me to look at my work and determine what the essential elements of what a good, engaging print is.

 And so the beauty of creative sprinting is that you can use in such a variety of ways; I use it for both my commercial work and personal work.
-It helps me to meet deadlines, to make decisions without agonizing too much, and to work through a rut or block.
+It helps me to meet deadlines, to make decisions without agonizing too much, and to work through a creative rut or block.